16th May is observed as National Dengue Prevention Day every year. The aim is to raise awareness about dengue and its preventive measures.

-Mosquitoes can cause various infections right from malaria to chikungunya.
-One such common and debilitating mosquito-borne infection which is on the rise is dengue.
+Mosquitoes are known to cause serious illnesses and dengue is one such common condition that needs attention.
 Every year, our country struggles with dengue, with a huge number of people getting infected and some even get hospitalized.
 Dengue is an extremely common viral infection which is transmitted by mosquitoes and presents as high-grade fever, body aches, and pain in the joints.
-Here are some essential facts that you should know about dengue fever.
+But knowing about its symptoms and prevention measures, one can easily fight this deadly infection.

 Dengue is a viral infection caused by the bite of female Aedes Aegypti mosquito.
-There are four serotypes of dengue virus.
-Infection with any one of the serotypes confers lifelong immunity from that particular strain but only partial protection against others.
+There are four serotypes (different types within a species of virus) of dengue virus.
+Infection with any one of the serotypes confers lifelong immunity from that particular strain but only partial protection against the others.
 At present, type 1 and type 2 strains are widespread in India.

 Dengue fever is spread by Aedes Aegypti mosquito that breeds in stagnant water.
-The mosquito that causes dengue can be identified by a specific black and white markings over its body.
-Usually, it bites on the legs and arms and most common during the daytime.
+The mosquito that causes dengue can be identified by characteristic black and white markings over its body.
+Usually, it bites on the legs and arms and is most commonly seen during the daytime.

 What Are The Symptoms Of Dengue?

 Dengue fever should be suspected if you have a sudden onset of high-grade fever with

 – Severe headache

 The fever can last for 5-7 days & usually decreases around the 3rd to 7th day of illness.
 This is followed by marked fatigue which can last for a few days to weeks.
 This marks the beginning of the critical phase where there could be a rapid decrease in the platelet count.

 In rare cases, a more severe life-threatening disease called dengue hemorrhagic fever can also occur.
 It results in bleeding due to blood plasma leakage and in rare cases can cause dengue shock syndrome.